pcasteran/color-it/README.md

 Try new implementation:

 1. start from the initial solution (of length L)
-1. start from level L-2 and check if the other colors to see if there is a better solution
+1. start from level L-2 and test the other colors to see if there is a better solution at this level
 1. go upward until reaching the tree root